 Wave at a whale while it waves its tail at you!
-Get close enough for a spray from the blowhole or watch these majestic creatures leisurely from the coast during whale watching’s best season.
+Get close enough for a spray from the blowhole or spend a leisurely day watching these majestic creatures from the shore during whale watching’s best season.

 Enjoy fine dining at slashed prices